LAStools/LAStools/bin/lasclip_README.md

 can be used together with the TO_core_last_zoom.las or the TO_core_last.las data set to clip away the Toronto city hall.

+Running lasclip64 with -v option gives an information how much points was clipped and how much points was written:
+    removed points [m] ([n]). outputting [o] points took 1.234 sec.
+The values there means
+    [m]=number of points removed in total (maybe by other filters or the polygon outer boundary) [n]=number of points removed by the polygon [o]=number of points written into the result file (0 means no file written)

 ## Examples